 When March 17th hits, you can expect to see a lot of people sporting their favorite green attire.
 And chances are that you’ll also see many green foods on the menu at your St. Patty’s festivities.

 We know green foods (the healthy ones, not the shamrock cupcakes) are super healthy.
 But do you know why?

 Dark green plant foods are rich in carotenoids such as lutein that may improve your eye health, support your immune system, and help reduce your risk of chronic diseases.
 Luckily, if you’re not into the typical green foods like broccoli and kale, there are plenty of other options out there.
 And they come with some pretty surprising benefits.

 Read on to find out the five green superfoods you should add to your plate this St. Patrick’s Day—plus the easy, tasty smoothie recipes that’ll help you score all of their nutrients.

 1. Green Tea

-No, we’re not talking about the slimy mush your mom fed you when you were a kid.
-Now almost every supermarket under the sun carries fresh, crisp spinach that can make every salad, pasta dish, and smoothie taste both amazing and incredibly fresh.
 Spinach is rich in calcium, fiber, iron, potassium, vitamin A, vitamin B6, and vitamin C. So eat up!
-According to the U.S. Department of Agriculture, eating just two to three servings of leafy greens like spinach per week can lower your risk of developing stomach, breast, and skin cancer.
+According to the U.S. Department of Agriculture, eating just two to three servings of leafy greens like spinach per week may help lower your risk of developing stomach, breast, and skin cancer.